rishal79/ACADEMY-shanid/S2_LABS/readme.md

 ## 📌 Notes

-• Java programs require JDK installed on the PuTTY-connected system
+• Java programs require JDK installed on the PuTTY-connected system.<br>
-• MySQL and MongoDB credentials may be needed for ADBMS labs
+• MySQL and MongoDB credentials may be needed for ADBMS labs.<br>
 • Admin scripts may need sudo permissions (`chmod +x` and `sudo ./script.sh`)